Joako360/osm2city/doc/manual/parameters.rst

 Minimal Set
 -----------

-See also :ref:`Setting a Minimal Set of Parameters <chapter-setting-parameters-label>`
+See also :ref:`Setting a Minimal Set of Parameters <chapter-setting-parameters-label>`.

 =============================================   ========   =======   ==============================================================================